apitestbase/apitestbase.github.io/_docs/en/creating-an-automated-test-case.md

 The test case created above is available for download at <a href="../../sample-testcases/basic-use/Update Article.json" download>sample test case</a>.

 After download, right click anywhere in the left side pane on ATB UI, and select `Import Test Case` to import it.

+## Next Steps
+You've built and run your first automated test case.
+Next, drive the same test with multiple sets of data in a single test case — see [Data Driven Testing](/docs/en/data-driven-testing).